2024/2025

 (5) Students have to take 30 ECTS or the equivalent while they are studying at their host university.

-Students must do 15 ECTS of courses taught in their second foreign language (French, German or Spanish), which will cover their area study and be credited as 'Business Project (Area Specific Report)'.
+Students must do 15 ECTS of courses taught in their second foreign language (French, German or Spanish), which will cover their area study and be credited as 'Business Study Report'.
 Students must do 15 ECTS of courses, which will be credited as electives, and can be in either their second foreign language (French, German or Spanish) or in English.

 Students are allowed to follow two language courses at B2 level or higher in their second language of a total maximum of 15 ECTS.
-The courses can be credited as either electives or within their area study as 'Business Project (Area Specific Report)'.
+The courses can be credited as either electives or within their area study as 'Business Study Report'.

-(6) Students not going abroad must take the course 'Business Project (Area Specific Report)' 15 ECTS to cover their area study as well as 15 ECTS of electives within Business Administration and/or Social Sciences.
+(6) Students not going abroad must take the course 'Business Study Report' 15 ECTS to cover their area study as well as 15 ECTS of electives within Business Administration and/or Social Sciences.
 All electives must be taught in English or the student's second language (French, Spanish or German).

 4D.
 The programme consists of the examinations listed below.
 The learning objectives and the regulations of the individual examinations are described in CBS' online course catalogue.